Portland Metro

 Quackenbush Farm is located in the beautiful Clackamas River Valley, about 30 minutes southeast of Portland.
 Our focus has primarily been diversified, organic, fresh market veggies.
 The farm is a thriving business with our main markets being our weekend farmer’s markets, wholesale (school districts), restaurants, and a small on-site farm stand.

-The farm family and crew this year will include Jennifer and Matt, our assistant farm manager, two to three farm crew members and apprentices, 2 market crew, and our team of weekly harvest volunteers and workshares.
+The farm family and crew this year will include owners Jennifer and Matt, an assistant farm manager, crew lead, two Apprentices, several market crew, and our team of weekly harvest volunteers and workshares.

 Over the years the farm has evolved, growing and reaching new markets and customers.
-In 2017, the farm found a permanent home when Matt and Jennifer purchased 18 beautiful, flat acres of pasture and oak savanna in Eagle Creek, Oregon.
+In 2017, the farm business found a permanent home in Oregon, on 18 flat, beautiful acres of pasture and oak savanna.
 Through all the changes over the years we have stayed committed to our ideals, and remain idealistic in our hearts and actions.

 Spring (April, May, early June) – The focus of this season is greenhouse work, field preparation, building/refurbishing farm infrastructure, and planting.